mfocko/blog/ib002/10-graphs/bfs-tree.md

 ## Proof by contradiction

-Let's keep the same graph, but break the lower bound, i.e. I have gotten a lower bound $2$, but „there must be a shorter path“! ;)
+Let's keep the same graph, but break the lower bound, i.e. I have gotten a lower bound $2$, but “there must be a shorter path”! ;)

 Now the more important question, is there a shorter path in that graph?
 The answer is no, there's no shorter path than the one with length $2$.
 So what can we do about it?
 We'll add an edge to have a shorter path.
 Now we have gotten a lower bound of $2$, which means the only shorter path we can construct has $1$ edge and that is ‹$e, h$› (no intermediary vertices).
 Let's do this!